This post contains affiliate links. Read my disclaimer here to learn more.

 Always hand wash your wool with a specialized wool soap and air dry it as it will shrink in conventional dryers and washers are hard on clothing.
 Hand washing also applies to Cashmere, Angora and Alpaca.

-Use wool dryer balls instead of conventional dryer sheets which are full of toxic chemicals.
+Use wool dryer balls instead of conventional dryer sheets which are full of toxic chemicals for regular loads of laundry and towels.
 They are reusable and better for the environment which is a win, win for me.

 We are always on the lookout for wool, but what we like in particular is Merino.

 Merino is the finest and softest wool.
-It’s commonly used for base layers and sweaters for the winter months and tee shirts for summer months.
+Merino is commonly used for base layers and sweaters for the winter months and tee shirts for summer months.

 The Merino base layers cost more than the traditional synthetic ones, but they are so much more comfortable and will keep you warm without causing you to overheat.